silverstripe/silverstripe-framework/docs/en/topics/widgets.md

 Flickr).
 The class may also specify functions to be used in the template like a page type can.

-If a Widget has configurable options, then it can specify a number of database fields to store these options in via the static $db array, and also specify a getCMSFields function that returns a !FieldSet, much the same way as a page type does.
+If a Widget has configurable options, then it can specify a number of database fields to store these options in via the static $db array, and also specify a getCMSFields function that returns a !FieldList, much the same way as a page type does.

 An example widget is below: